-The Middletown Town Hall Passport Acceptance Agency is an officially-designated passport application acceptance facility.
-Applications are accepted by appointment ONLY between the hours of 9 am and 3:30 pm Monday through Friday.
+The Middletown Town Hall Passport Acceptance Agency is an officially designated passport application acceptance facility.
+Applications are accepted by appointment ONLY between the hours of 9:00 AM and 3:30 PM, Monday through Friday.
 Due to the need for social distancing we are not accepting walk-in visitors.
-For further information please contact the Passport agency at 732-615-2014.
+For further information please contact the Passport Agency at 732-615-2014.

 You must apply in person if:

 You are a first time applicant

 Your previous passport was issued before you were 16 years of age or older

 Your previous passport expired more than five years ago